 Purpose: The purpose of the KU BEARS program is to support faculty/student research pairs over the summer.
 The goals are twofold: for undergraduate students to develop the necessary skill set to become student researchers and to provide faculty members with paid student research assistants.
 Undergraduate students selected for the program will receive summer pay for research tasks assigned by a faculty supervisor.
 By assisting faculty members in their research, students selected for the program will obtain the knowledge and skills necessary for conducting advanced research in their field.

 If the campus is open and students are allowed to be on campus in the summer, KU housing will be provided for students who need housing during the summer research experience.
 Housing location is to be determined in the spring semester.
-Housing can be available between 5/29/2022 – 8/05/2022; the University cannot guarantee housing between the end of the spring semester and 5/29 or between 8/05 and the beginning of the fall semester.
+Housing can be available between 5/27/2024 – 8/8/2024.
+Housing is not available between the end of the spring semester and May 27th nor is it available between August 8th and the beginning of the fall semester.

 Eligibility: The program is open to all faculty members (tenured, tenure-track, and adjunct) and to those undergraduate students who are current freshmen, sophomores, or juniors.
 Only one KU BEARS grant may be awarded to a faculty member or student per summer.
 Faculty are encouraged to identify underrepresented students within their freshman or sophomore year to be part of their research program.
 Examples of underrepresented include low-income students, minority students, and women in the sciences.

 To Apply: Use the proposal template provided below.
 The proposal must be formatted as a PDF and attached to the DocuSign cover sheet and also located in KU Forms.
 After the department chair and dean sign the cover sheet, it will be emailed to Ms. Heather Arbuckle at firstname.lastname@example.org in the Office of Grants & Sponsored Projects.
 Ms. Arbuckle will send a confirmation email back to the faculty member.
-Important - the section of the proposal titled "Potential for student growth and development" must be written by the student.
+Important - the section of the proposal titled “Potential for student growth and development” must be written by the student.